Back to Square One

 The words startled Alex into sobriety.
 "I didn't mean--"

-"See you in class," Darian said, not looking at her again as he left.
+"Bye," Darian said, not looking at her again as he left.
 Her expression was that of just having had a door slammed in her face.

 "Another day in paradise," he grumbled, walking upstairs to his room.
 He had spent the better part of an hour sneaking around campus, trying to avoid Kotaro's sneak attacks, even if he would have gladly given in... had it only been an option.